miniohq/datalake_ref_arch/README.md

             http://aa164f013267:8888/tree?token=37ef29fcfb6179914503d30d17ba470ba1e3a38d23468644
             http://127.0.0.1:8888/tree?token=37ef29fcfb6179914503d30d17ba470ba1e3a38d23468644
     ```
-1. In Jupyter run notebooks/spark_table_create.ipynb to use spark to create our first Iceberg table and register it with Nessie.
+1. Inside Jupyter run notebooks/spark_table_create.ipynb to use spark to create our first Iceberg table and register it with Nessie.
 1. Login to Dremio at http://localhost:9047/ .
-You will need create a new account.
+You will need create a new admin account in order login.
-1. Inside dremio click on Add Source and Select Nessie.
+1. Now lets add Nessie as a catalog inside Dremio so we can easily query our tables.
+To do this click on Add Source and Select Nessie.
 Use the following values:
     ```
     General Section
         Name=Nessie